-Programs that provide temporary emergency shelter for women who have experienced domestic violence/abuse, and for their children.
+Programs that provide temporary emergency shelter for individuals, primarily women, who have experienced domestic violence/abuse, and for their children.
 Such facilities usually provide in-house individual, group and family counselling and the full range of secondary services related to domestic violence including referral to appropriate resources.
-Also included are similar facilities for battered men and those that can accommodate both men and women.
+Also included are similar facilities for battered men and those that can accommodate both men and women, where they are available.

 Programs that provide a temporary place to stay (usually three days to two weeks), generally in dormitory-style facilities with very little privacy, for people who have no permanent housing.
 Also included are programs that provide motel vouchers for people who are homeless.

 Programs that provide affordable, community-based housing for individuals and families who have experienced long-term or chronic homelessness and have been diagnosed as having a physical or developmental disability, a severe mental illness, substance abuse problems or HIV/AIDS; or are members of another designated group within the homeless population.
 Structures may include apartments, single-family houses, duplexes, group homes or single-room occupancy housing.
 Permanent supportive housing programs generally provide residents with the rights of tenancy under provincial or local landlord/tenant laws and are linked to services designed to meet residents' needs.
 Supportive services vary depending on the resident population.
 Most programs offer some type of case management and housing support, but may also offer more intensive mental health, substance use disorder, vocational, employment or other services which help promote independent living.
 Supportive services may be offered on-site or off-site, or be provided by a mobile service team and may be available to people with current housing who are at risk of becoming homeless.